Swim England Learn to Swim Framework Stages 1-703/04/2017 Learn to Swim Programme

 By learning and then mixing together these skills, a child will be able to understand the processes needed to swim all of the four strokes; front crawl, backstroke, breaststroke and butterfly.

 Questions parents and swimmers ask about the Framework

 Parents, guardians and learners often have a lot of questions about the Learn to Swim Framework.
 Here are our most frequently asked questions and answers.

 - It is the national syllabus produced by Swim England to assist and support the delivery of swimming lessons.

 - It is a single programme for swimmers to learn how to be competent and confident in the water.

 - It is a multi-skill programme for swimmers to learn how to swim and be proficient in water, which will allow them to then make the choice to continue to participate in any sports later on e.g. Swimming, Diving, Synchronised Swimming, Water Polo

-The lessons should be led by a Swim England qualified swimming teacher and each class should include up to a maximum of 12 swimmers.
+The lessons should be led by a level 2 qualified swimming teacher and class sizes will vary depending on the provider.
 The teacher will look to provide a variety of different fun-based activities to help the swimmers learn new skills and throughout the lesson they will provide feedback and instruction to help each individual swimmer develop.